 The Michigan State University (MSU) Department of Radiology was founded in 1975 by Dr. E. James Potchen, M.D who is considered the "Father" of the Department.
 Dr. Potchen was Chair from 7/1/1975 to 12/30/2011.
 Since its origin, the Department has grown to over 250 members.
 One of the very unique aspects of the Department of Radiology is its organizational structure.
 In addition to diagnostic imaging, the Department also houses the very important Divisions of Physical Medicine & Rehabilitation, Sports and Cardiovascular Nutrition and the Division of Human Anatomy and Structural Biology.
 This leads to a very unique and rich educational and research environment.

 The Department of Radiology is conveniently located in its own modern free-standing independent facility located on the MSU Campus.
-Unlike other similar on-campus facilities, access to the Radiology facility and parking is very easy for our patients and trainees.
-The Department has state-of-the-art equipment.
-Through a combination of independent and joint ventures, the Department of Radiology has access to 7 Clinical MRI (including 2 3T & 1 open magnet), 2 PET-CTs, cyclotron and CT.
-The department also has full general diagnostic imaging capabilities with digital mammography, ultrasound, fluoroscopy, DEXA and interventional services.
-In 2014, the Department recently opened its state-of-the-art Women’s Imaging Center on the 6th floor of the Eyde building located just across from the campus on Hagadorn road.
-The facility is dedicated to women’s health and provides mammography, biopsies, DEXA and ultrasound.
+Access to the Radiology facility and parking is very easy for our patients and trainees.
+The Department has state-of-the-art equipment, including 4 Clinical MRI, a PET-CT, 2 cyclotrons and a CT.
+The department also has full general diagnostic imaging capabilities with digital and 3D mammography, ultrasound, fluoroscopy, bone densitometry (DEXA), and interventional services.
+In 2014, the Department opened its state-of-the-art Women’s Imaging Center on the 6th floor of the Eyde building located just across from the campus on Hagadorn road.
+The facility is dedicated to women’s health and provides digital and 3D mammography, biopsies, bone densitometry (DEXA), and ultrasound.

 The MSU Rehabilitation Medicine recently moved to a beautiful state-of-the-art facility located on the 4th floor of the Eyde Building which is adjacent to the Radiology facility.
 Rehabilitation and musculoskeletal radiology are now co-located on the 4th floor of the Eyde Building to provide the "real-time" integrated service which optimizes the patient care experience.